W. Wesley Pue: Career

-As Nemetz professor, Pue taught courses in Legal History, the Legal Profession and Legal Knowledge.
-His research interests were in Law and Society, legal pluralism and the history of law, and he has published articles in the fields of English and Canadian legal history, the history of the legal Profession, Administrative law, law and geography, and law and society.
+As Nemetz professor, Pue taught courses in legal history, the legal profession, and legal knowledge.
+His research interests were in law and society, legal pluralism, and the history of law.
+He published articles in the fields of English and Canadian legal history, the history of the legal profession, administrative law, law and geography, and law and society.

 Dr. Pue was on leave from the Peter A. Allard School of Law to serve as Vice-Provost and Associate Vice-President Academic Resources for the University of British Columbia.

 He died on April 3, 2019, aged 64.